I'm going to be honest. Acknowledging my imperfections used to be torturrrrre!

 Imperfection is the gateway, not the enemy.

-After years of punishment I've taken the shackles off.
+After years of self-flagellation I've put the whip down.
 Doubt, failure and imperfection are a beautiful part of the process.
+They are so uniquely messy, I love them like my babies.
 So onward I climb.
 Step by step.
 Stumble by stumble.
 It may not always be smooth, but at least it will be exhilarating.